Kitware/geowatch/docs/installing_watch.rst

 Testing
 ~~~~~~~

-You can test that watch is correctly installed by running the run tests script:
+You can test that geowatch is correctly installed by running the run tests script:

 .. code:: bash